nuoxuanyuan/Learning-Note/readme.md

 Today, flash used by many microcontrollers as a ROM because it can be erased fast and is convenient to write and read.
 But it’s read/write speed is still slower than RAM.
 So we usually put our programs on the flash, but the program will put it’s variants into a stack and hold by RAM.

 ## 2.General Purpose Inputs and Outputs <a id="s1_2"></a>
+General Purpose Inputs and Outputs is usually called GPIO.
+There are nothing special to explain it as the basic inputs and outputs of a one-chip computer.

+As outputs, it can output a high level equal to the power supply potential or a low level with the same potential to ground.
+As we know, STM32 and many one-chip computets have not only one model to output and input.

+The output model has push-pull output, open-drain output, mutiplexed push-pull output, and so on.
+If we use the push-pull mode and put a high level, the output port does get a high level.
+But if we use the open-drain mode to do that, we will get nothing from the port, neither high or low level but a high resistance stage.
+Because tje high level output of a one-chip computer is just a high resistance stage.
+We need to external pull-up register to get a real high level.
+The push-pull mode can do that directly brecause it has
 # Upgrade Waiting